Repository Layout Definition

 The current layout looks like this:

-The proposed layout:
+The new layout:

 Changes from the old way includes: